Bilgram

-Bilgram or Bhil gram is a town and a nagar palika parishad in Hardoi district in the state of Uttar Pradesh, India.
+Bilgram is a town and a nagar palika parishad in Hardoi district in the state of Uttar Pradesh, India.
 It is located 16 mi south of the city of Hardoi, on an elevated bluff that once formed the eastern bank of the Ganges.
 Important industries in Bilgram include ceramics and embroidery.

 As of 2011, Bilgram's population is 29,768, in 4,717 households.
 It serves as the headquarters of a tehsil and a community development block.

 Geography

 It is located at 27.18°N 80.03°E, and its average elevation is 136 metres (446 feet).
 The river Ganga is located between Bilgram and Kannauj.

 Climate

 Summers are hot and humid while winters are cold with minor rainfall.

 Culture

 Culture of town belongs to the Awadh region.
 Many people migrated from town after partition of the country.
 People from Bilgram usually used Bilgrami as title name.
 Many Bilgrami famous persons are belonged to this town.